dimavrem22/Animator/README.md

 - allow the user to see and use the contents of an animationModel without permitting mutation
     - Class ReadOnlyModel:
-       passed into all of the view implementations so that the view can not be used to mutate the model
+       passed into all the view implementations so that the view can not be used to mutate the model